GasimovT/GasimovT/README.md

 *   <i>Back-end & Front-end Development; setting up an environment and deploying an application to AWS; assisting Client Liaison to gather functional & non-functional requirements; establishing send & receive data functionality from client’s software using REST API

 *   <i>Applied Agile development methodology: Scrum practices throughout the project

+*   <i>Presented in front of a panel of KPMG and IT Business Professionals

 <h3> Business Analyst, System & Analysis Design, JMU Course</h3>